Accelerynt-Security/AS-Import-AD-Group-Users-to-MS-Watchlist/README.md

 Navigate to the Azure Active Directory Groups page: https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups

-Create a new group, or locate the existing group you would like to use with this playbook and click the name.
+Create a new group or locate the existing group you would like to use with this playbook and click the name.

 ![AS_Group_Watchlist_Group_Id_1](Images/AS_Group_Watchlist_Group_Id_1.png)